 ‘Turbulent’ journey to Rome 1960

-Muhammad Ali traveled to Rome 1960 to represent the United States as a callow, relatively unknown 18-year-old.
+Muhammad Ali traveled to the Rome 1960 Olympics to represent the United States as a callow, relatively unknown 18-year-old.

 In fact, the then-light heavyweight nearly didn't travel to Italy at all.

 A turbulent flight to California for the Olympic trials had put Ali off flying.

 Only after some more gentle encouragement from his mentor, Joe Martin, was Ali persuaded to get on the plane.

 Reputedly, the teenage boxer did insist on taking a parachute on board for the journey - just in case.